 SECTION 1.
 There is hereby established a Recreation Committee consisting of five citizens of the town.
-The members of said Committee shall be appointed by the Selectmen after the completion of the Annual Town Meeting each year.
+The members of said Committee shall be appointed by the select board members after the completion of the Annual Town Meeting each year.
 In the year following the adoption of this By-law, two members shall be appointed for three years, two members shall be appointed for two years, and one member shall be appointed for one year.
 Thereafter, all appointments shall be for three years, except when filling a vacancy in an unexpired term.
 If any member is absent from three consecutive regular meetings, except in case of illness, the position shall be deemed to be vacant and shall be filled as herein provided.

 Adopted 5/6/1975 Approved by A.G.
 9/17/1975 Amended 8/11/1986 Approved by A.G.
-10/16/1986 Amended 5/6/2002 Approved by A. G. 8/28/2002
+10/16/1986 Amended 5/6/2002 Approved by A.G.
+8/28/2002 Amended 6/22/2020 Approved by A.G.
+10/16/2020